What is Capitol Classroom?

 What does my class need to know about the legislative process?

-Visit the Legislative Information page for an overview of the legislative process and to find out how to read a bill, how to contact your legislator, what a lobbyist is, what a fiscal note is, and more.
+Watch the Teach With TVW Civic Ed Modules and visit the Legislative Information page for an overview of the legislative process and to find out how to read a bill, how to contact your legislator, what a lobbyist is, what a fiscal note is, and more.

 How do we join Capitol Classroom, or find out more?